-The maternity allowance for the period of leave granted according to the maternity leave rules is payable to a person who:
+The maternity allowance for the period of leave on the conditions of maternity leave is payable to a person who:

-- has decided to foster a child under 7 years of age, or a child under 10 years of age in relation to whom compulsory schooling has been deferred - and has applied to the guardianship court for adoption, - has decided to foster within a foster family a child under 7 years of age, or a child under 10 years of age in relation to whom compulsory schooling has been deferred (the person who runs a professional foster family will not receive the benefit).
+- has decided to foster a child under the age of 14 years to be brought up and applied to the guardian court for its adoption, - has decided to foster within a foster family a child under 7 years of age, or a child under 10 years of age in relation to whom compulsory schooling has been deferred (the person who runs a professional foster family will not receive the benefit).

-The period of payment of the maternity allowance due to the birth of a child or having decided to foster a child for the period of maternity leave or a leave granted according to the maternity leave rules depends on the number of children born in one delivery or accepted to be fostered at the same time.
+The period of payment of the maternity allowance due to the birth of a child or having decided to foster a child for the period of maternity leave or leave under the conditions of maternity leave depends on the number of children born in one delivery or accepted to be fostered at the same time.
 It is equal to: